mauntrelio/Winman-AK/README.md

 ## Possible improvements

-I really had an hard time to understand what Javascript Promises are and how they work...
+I still have an hard time to understand what Javascript Promises are and how they work...
 I am still improving the code.

 Here a list of "TODOs":

 - Improve code quality
 - Implement server side detection of pages visited by users who subscribed for notification (e.g. by storing the `endpoint` of the subscription request result in the local storage and then sending it to the server when visiting a page, so the server is informed which subscribed users do not need to be notified for that day)
 - [Improve UX](https://web-push-book.gauntface.com/chapter-03/01-permission-ux/) for notification permission request
-- Provide smaller images for the notification icons
-- Optimize PNG images